The best hydration packs 2023: for water, energy gels, and much more

 Reasons to avoid

-This running pack is the perfect size and fit for whole day runs in the hills and mountains using lightweight kit.
+We found this running pack to be the perfect size and fit for whole day runs in the hills and mountains using lightweight kit.
 The Camelbak Ultra Pro comes in male and female specific fits to guarantee the best comfort.
 The 3D micro-mesh ventilated back and shoulder straps make it one of the most cool vest to wear in hotter conditions.
-The combination of four pockets up front is very pleasing: two bottle pockets with elasticated tops to keep the included two 500ml soft bottles secure; one zippered smartphone pocket and one very stretchy elasticated pocket that will take a lightweight running jacket or gloves and a hat.
+We think that the combination of four pockets up front is very pleasing: two bottle pockets with elasticated tops to keep the included two 500ml soft bottles secure; one zippered smartphone pocket and one very stretchy elasticated pocket that will take a lightweight running jacket or gloves and a hat.

-At each side are two stretch-elastic pockets, one that goes all the way through the base of the rear compartment to meet the other side – great for easily threading a waterproof jacket through while on the move.
+At each side are two stretch-elastic pockets, one that goes all the way through the base of the rear compartment to meet the other side – we found it easy to thread a waterproof jacket through while on the move.
 The main compartment has two bungees for trekking poles to run diagonally across the back, and the only real downside of this otherwise perfect pack is that the main compartment could be made of a stretchy fabric to jam in some more kit and food.

 Read our full Camelbak Ultra Pro Vest review